scala/scala3/docs/docs/reference/other-new-features/indentation.md

 ### Settings and Rewrites

 Significant indentation is enabled by default.
-It can be turned off by giving any of the options `-noindent`, `old-syntax` and `language:Scala2`.
+It can be turned off by giving any of the options `-no-indent`, `old-syntax` and `language:Scala2`.
 If indentation is turned off, it is nevertheless checked that indentation conforms to the logical program structure as defined by braces.
 If that is not the case, the compiler issues a warning.

 The Scala 3 compiler can rewrite source code to indented code and back.
 When invoked with options `-rewrite -indent` it will rewrite braces to indented regions where possible.
-When invoked with options `-rewrite -noindent` it will rewrite in the reverse direction, inserting braces for indentation regions.
+When invoked with options `-rewrite -no-indent` it will rewrite in the reverse direction, inserting braces for indentation regions.
 The `-indent` option only works on [new-style syntax](./control-syntax.md).
 So to go from old-style syntax to new-style indented code one has to invoke the compiler twice, first with options `-rewrite -new-syntax`, then again with options
 `-rewrite -indent`.
-To go in the opposite direction, from indented code to old-style syntax, it's `-rewrite -noindent`, followed by `-rewrite -old-syntax`.
+To go in the opposite direction, from indented code to old-style syntax, it's `-rewrite -no-indent`, followed by `-rewrite -old-syntax`.

 ### Variant: Indentation Marker `:`